 With sharp, storytelling lyrics and melodic piano lines that lean into folk just as much as they do blues and rock, each performance takes the audience on a journey of untamed adventure.

 He is just as at home on a festival stage as he is in a listening room; Tyler’s energy, charisma, and raw talent on his instrument have made him a favorite within the Ottawa music scene and beyond.

 Tyler takes his ability to play lightning fast keyboards and mixes it with gritty vocals, pulling in the fearless stage presence from years of experience as part of Ottawa's popular duelling pianos show.

 As a solo artist, he has released 1 EP (Spotlight Sanctuary, 2004) 2 full-length CDs (Characters, 2009; And Somehow I Fell Upon This Place, 2012) plus a live album (The Dog is Dead, 2018).

-Tyler’s latest EP, Mozart Candy, features strong pop hooks, layers of sampled synths, and psychedelic twists and turns which tie a lot of the individual songs together.
+Tyler’s upcoming EP, Mozart Candy, features strong pop hooks, layers of sampled synths, and psychedelic twists and turns which tie a lot of the individual songs together.
 It was recorded with Eric at Johnny Hall productions and combines elements of jazz, hip hop, and pop/ rock with strong piano and lyrical moments.
 The first single, People People, came out on January 28, 2019.

 Tyler has backed up artists like Charlie Major, Jim Cuddy, and William Prince on keyboards, and regularly performs his own original music at house concerts, private events, and listening rooms as one of Ottawa's most sought-after live performers.